 - Beware of wild mushrooms.
 While some varieties are edible and delicious, there are thousands of inedible and poisonous mushrooms.
 It is best to never eat wild mushrooms without the guidance of a mushroom expert.

 - Mushrooms are commercially produced in virtually every state.
-Pennsylvania, however, still accounts for 61% of total U.S. production.
+Pennsylvania, however, accounts for 61% of total U.S. production.

 - Mushrooms are low in calories, fat-free, and very low in sodium, yet they provide important nutrients, including selenium, potassium, riboflavin, niacin, vitamin D and more.